 EDU 230.
 EDUCATIONAL PSYCHOLOGY.
 An introduction to the ways in which psychological principles and theories of development apply to educational practice.
 The focus will be on the basic processes of development - cognitive, social and personality, moral, emotional, physical, language - from infancy through adolescence with special reference to their relationship to learning and instruction.
 The psychology of learning, motivation and social factors in education will also be considered.
 Prerequisites: Sophomore standing and PSY 120.
 (F, S).
+3 credits

 EDU 246.
 CURRICULUM AND TEACHING IN EARLY CHILDHOOD EDUCATION.
 This course covers the curriculum and teaching methods in early childhood education.
 It also studies the sociocultural and psychological factors relevant to curriculum development for young children ages 3 to 8.
+3 credits

 EDU 250.
 CURRICULUM DEVELOPMENT AND INSTRUCTION.
 A study of the theoretical bases of curriculum planning and design, and of the influences of learner, society and knowledge sources on the process of curriculum development and classroom instruction.
 Emphasis will be placed on the selection, planning and implementation of teaching strategies, methodologies and instructional materials appropriate for individualized and group instruction.
-Prerequisites: EDU 221, EDU 230 and admission to the School.
+Prerequisites: EDU 221, EDU 230 and admission to the School of Education.
 (F, S).
+3 credits

 EDU 257.
 MATHEMATICS AND THE ELEMENTARY TEACHER.
 This course is a joint offering of the Mathematics and Teacher Education Programs.
 The mathematics portion (3 hours per week) is a detailed examination of the mathematical content that is prerequisite for teaching elementary school mathematics.
-The development of methods and materials for the teaching of elementary school mathematics (1 hour per week) will be conducted by the Teacher Education faculty.
+The development of methods and materials for the teaching of elementary school mathematics (1 hour per week) will be conducted by the Teacher Education faculty for a total of 4 hours of instruction per week.
 Demonstration teaching and student teaching experiences are important aspects of all segments of this course.
-During the semester, concurrent field experiences under the auspices of the School of Education will consist of two hours weekly to assist selected faculty in a public elementary school with instruction in mathematics.
-Prerequisites: Mathematics general education requirement and EDU 250 and admission to the School.
-(Also listed as MAT 257).
+During the semester, concurrent field experiences under the auspices of the School of Education will consist of two hours weekly in a public elementary school with instruction in mathematics.
+Prerequisites: EDU 250 and admission to the School of Education.
+(Also listed as MAT 257.)
 (F).

 EDU 275.
-TEACHING VISUAL ART TO CHILDREN AND ADOLESCENTS.
+TEACHING VISUAL ARTS TO CHILDREN AND ADOLESCENTS.
 Fundamentals of art educational methods through practice with: meaningful visual arts and crafts production, creative problem solving, critical thinking, writing skills, assessment processes, and use of visual media appropriate for school-aged children.
 For: art teachers, classroom teachers, and those using art-making methods for visual and tactile learners of any age.
 Suggested to education majors; open to any student as an elective.
-(Also listed as ART 275).
+(Also listed as ART 275.)
+3 credits

 EDU 302.
 INTRODUCTION TO SPECIAL EDUCATION.
 This is an introductory course designed to expose enrollees to children with exceptionalities.
 It will focus on the various categories of disabilities, the associated characteristics, etiology, prevalence, causes, and academic interventions based on the nature of the disability.
 The legal framework for services for students with disabilities as well as litigation that impacted legislation in the area will be explored.
 The foundation of special education along with current issues in special education will form a part of the course.
-Embedded in this course is 10 hours of classroom field work.
-Students will be required to work with or observe children with special needs in preschool or elementary settings, offering direct exposure to and interaction with students with special needs.
+Embedded in this course is 10 hours of classroom field work .
+Students will be required to work with or observe children with disabilities in preschool and/or elementary settings, offering direct exposure to and interaction with students with disabilities.
 (DEM).